If the following information does not resolve your question, please get in touch with us.

 Non-compliance and breaches of the Act can lead to civil or criminal penalties against an employer and, in certain circumstances, its officers.

-Coal LSL has the power to seek civil penalties up to the value of 300 penalty units, which is currently the value of $63,000*.
+Coal LSL has the power to seek civil penalties up to the value of 300 penalty units*.
 Coal LSL can also require people to produce information or documents relating to the employment of an eligible employee or which Coal LSL needs to perform its functions.

 Civil proceedings may also be brought by an employee, employee organisation or industrial association for breaches or potential breaches of the Act.
 The Court may order compensation, injunctions or other orders.